Babcock Pond WMA

 I find it hard to recommend hiking here.
 Miles Standish Road is a deeply rutted single lane road and the official parking is most of the way in towards Carrier Rd.
 The official parking area claims to be handicap accessible, but the gravel ramp is just as rutted as the road.
 I stopped at a small pull-off next to a gate (where the “trail map” above starts).

 The other leg of trails heads to large fields on on the southeast side of the pond.
 A collapsing bridge (that is officially closed) at the back of the fields provides access to a well built waterfowl hunting blind.
-From there it continues on to where Miles Standish and Carrier Roads meet.
+The blind is technically handicap accessible, but you’d really have to want to get there.
+The blind was originally built in the 1980s but was renovated in early 2018 (including the “doggy door” for hunting dogs) after years of vandalism thanks to funds from the Connecticut Waterfowlers Association.
+From there the trail continues on to where Miles Standish and Carrier Roads meet.

-Kayaking with Lou – Babcock Pond Colchester, CT (2016)
+- Kayaking with Lou – Babcock Pond Colchester, CT (archive link 2016)